Northumberland County is named for Northumberland County in the United Kingdom.

 Contractor: NSC Construction

 Description: The building faces northeast and is a one story white colored brick, concrete and glass structure.
-The building is located on spacious landscaped grounds to the southwest of the old courthouse.
+The building is located on spacious landscaped grounds in the center of Heathsville to the west of the courthouse.
 The north front has a projecting central tower rising above the roof line and with an arch and glass entrance on each of the three sides.
 The windows are horizontal and the roof is hipped.
+The building houses the County Circuit Court, County General District Court and County Juvenile Court of the 15th Judicial Circuit.
 The building is named as the Northumberland County Courts Building.

 Note: The contractor, NSC Construction went bankrupt during the construction of the courthouse and the bonding company completed the construction.